 Anglesey to Melbourne

-If you ever find yourself in Melbourne or nearby on your travels, PLEASE consider driving this Great Ocean Road itinerary.
+If you ever find yourself in Melbourne or nearby on your travels, PLEASE consider driving the Great Ocean Road.
 If you can’t drive, there are tours that will stop at most of the places we visited.
 However, I would advise at least a two day trip.
 There are lots of day tours available, but I can’t imagine how rushed these must be – if it took us a week, how much are you really going to see in a day?

 This was my first road trip and definitely not my last!
 You can be completely flexible and spontaneous with your stops, and you can really make the trip unique to you.
 If you are the kind of person that prefers to plan, that’s cool too – there are hundreds of sites to help you plan your route.